 - Pros are looking for value over brand

-Pros are Becoming Increasingly Price Sensitive
+Builders and Remodelers are Increasingly Price Sensitive to Material Costs

 Remodelers Seek Pricing Information Online More Than Builders Do

 Remodelers and general contractors are more price sensitive than residential and commercial builders.

 69% of remodelers go online for pricing information compared to 51% of commercial and 50% of residential builders.

 This is likely due to their need to quickly assess material costs while drafting project bids, especially in the current environment where material costs are fluctuating.
 Manufacturers and suppliers must ensure that their websites have all the necessary product information, including pricing, in a prominent area to meet the expectations of remodelers.